 Christian, perhaps you are one of the hordes of people who have hit the new year full bore with a new diet or workout routine.
-There’s certainly nothing wrong with that.
-But even as you dutifully try to get your body in better condition, consider a word from A.W.
-Tozer about your spiritual condition.
-In a chapter entitled We Must Have Better Christians, which is a part of his book, Of God & Men, he writes:
+Well, there’s certainly nothing wrong with that.
+But even as you try to get yourself into better physical condition, you’d do well to work even harder at getting yourself into better spiritual condition.

 Remember that the Bible says in 1 Timothy 4:8:

-Please understand that I’m not trying to deminish the “little” that bodily exercise profits.
-Many of us need that “little”!
+Please understand that I’m not trying to diminish the “little” that bodily exercise profits.
+Truth be told, many of us need that “little” and a whole lot more!
 All I’m doing is offering a simple reminder that your spiritual condition is more important than your physical condition.
-This is something we forget too often in a world that is obsessed with outward appearances.
+This is something we tend to forget in this world that is obsessed with outward appearances.